The Neighbors: Income

 The most common language spoken in the Dundee Rd / Sanders Rd

-neighborhood is English, spoken by 66.9% of households.
-Other important languages spoken here include Korean, Russian, Tagalog (the first language of the Philippine region) and Polish.
+neighborhood is English, spoken by 69.9% of households.
+Other important languages spoken here include Korean, Russian, Polish and Tagalog (the first language of the Philippine region).